ggwpez/ahm-testnet/README.md

 6. The AH puts the information that a sufficient was placed into storage.
 7. The AH locks/reserves/freezes/holds the balance that was teleported.
 8. At the end of the migration, both Relay and AH cleanup the sufficient refs.

+### Just ED

+Another way would be to force-teleport the ED of 0.01 DOT to AH for all affected accounts.

+Originally I thought this to be a good idea, but some reasons not todo it:
+- Has to sometimes mint the ED, in case that accounts have between 1 and 1.01 DOT balance without a reserve or lock.
+- Would affect system accounts and possibly violate some of their invariants.